rithmschool/users-companies-jobs-node-pg/readme.md

     "name": "Rithm School",
     "logo":
       "https://avatars3.githubusercontent.com/u/2553776?s=400&u=18c328dafb508c5189bda56889b03b8b722d5f22&v=4",
-    "employees": [1, 2], // MANY-TO-ONE with Users
+    "users": [1, 2], // array of user IDs who work there.
+ONE-TO-MANY with Users "jobs": [2, 3] // array of job IDs listed by the company.
+ONE-TO-MANY with Jobs --> THIS IS IMPLEMENTED IN THE FINAL SECTION
-    "jobs": [2, 3] // ONE-TO-MANY with Jobs --> THIS IS IMPLEMENTED IN THE FINAL SECTION }
+  }
   ```